Quantized Nonlinear Conductance in Ballistic Metals

 where $\chi_F$ is the {\it Euler characteristic} of the $D$-dimensional Fermi sea.
-We will establish this for non-interacting electrons by first presenting a simple thought experiment, which is formalized by a semi-classical Boltzmann transport theory.
+We will focus on $D=2$, leaving the generalization to $D>2$ to future work.
+This result will be established for non-interacting electrons by first presenting a simple thought experiment, which is formalized by a semi-classical Boltzmann transport theory.
 This will be followed by a more general quantum non-linear response theory, which reproduces the Boltzmann theory.
-We will focus mainly on the case $D=2$, and will critically assess the prospects for experimentally measuring $\chi_F$ in a 2D conductor using a {\it triple point contact}.
+We will then critically assess the prospects for experimentally measuring $\chi_F$ in a 2D conductor using a {\it triple point contact}.
 Crucial issues to be addressed include the role of electrical contacts and electron-electron interactions, which place bounds on the applicability of (\ref{g}).

 The Euler characteristic is defined as\cite{nakahara90}

 where $b_l$ is the $l$'th Betti number, given by the rank of the $l$'th homology group, which counts the topologically distinct $l$-cycles.
 In 1D, $\chi_F$ is the number of disconnected components of the Fermi sea.
 In general, $\chi_F$ can be expressed as a sum over the disconnected components of the Fermi {\it surface}.
 In 2D, electron-like, hole-like and open Fermi surfaces contribute $+1$, $-1$ and $0$, respectively.
 In 3D, each Fermi surface with genus $g_k$ contributes $1-g_k$.
 Note that completely empty bands and completely filled bands both have $\chi_F=0$, and electron-like and hole-like Fermi surfaces have opposite sign for even $D$.